-Always remember a dog's hearing is 10 times more sensitive than yours!
+Always remember a dog's hearing is far more accute than yours!

 DO NOT bring your dog to the firework display areas.
 Animals may become frightened and nervous.
 In addition to the main display other people may have personal fireworks, which are unpredictable and unsafe for pets to be around.
-Never leave your pet in the car, this could be a deadly mistake.
+Never leave your pet in the car during fireworks; this could be a deadly mistake.

 If you are staying inside with your pet for the event, try to stay in a familiar environment.
 This will help lower stress levels and encourage a night of fun for everyone, including your pet.

 Remember never to punish your dog during times of stress; it will only make the fear more engrained.
 It is perfectly acceptable, and advisable, to comfort your dog when he is fearful.
 Massage him, provide high-value treats often and speak softly to him.
 This will help him learn that fireworks are safe and predictors of great things!